On-Site Drinking Water Well Program

 - Collect and submit a water sample to be tested for coliform bacteria and partial chemical analysis (this include nitrate, nitrite, sulfate, hardness, fluoride, sodium, chloride, and iron levels).
 Water sample bottles are available at BEDHD.
 (See below for sampling instructions.)

 To obtain a well permit, visit our "Forms" to the right.

-Final inspections are performed on newly installed wells after BEDHD is notified by the owner or contractor that the well has been completed.
+Final inspections are performed on newly installed wells after BEDHD is notified by the owner or contractor that the well has been completed and is requested by the homeowner or contractor.
 A sanitarian will visit the site and inspect the well, ensuring that it was installed according to the requirements that were indicated on the permit.
 Following the final inspection, the sanitarian will draw up a final report, including a site plan for future identification.

 Further Requirements for Type II Wells